Technical Details

 Model

-Model brings ontological relations to the terms defined in the glossary, using mainly UFO.
+A model brings ontological relations to the terms defined in the glossary, using mainly UFO.

 Term

-Term is any concept used in the vocabulary.
+Corresponding to SKOS Concept, a term is any concept used in the vocabulary.

 Source